hpacheco/ses/labs/Lab2.md

 ### Maze example

-In a sense, a symbolic executor is exploring a maze defined by the program's execution space.
+In a sense, a symbolic execution tool is exploring a maze defined by the program's execution space.
 We can make this analogy a reality by using KLEE to symbolically execute a program that asks its user to solve a maze.
 Check the [maze.c](../c/misc/maze/maze.c), taken from this blog [post](https://feliam.wordpress.com/2010/10/07/the-symbolic-maze/), that defines a maze-solving procedure.

 Compile and run the program.
 We can solve the maze with the following input:
 <details>